China Increases Defence Budget by 7% Amid Global Tensions - PRESS AI WORLD

 China Increases Defence Budget by 7% Amid Global Tensions

-• This year marks the 11th consecutive year of single-digit growth in China's defence spending.
+• This marks the 11th consecutive year of single-digit growth in China's military budget.

 SHARE THIS ARTICLE: